What Happens When Your Home Insurance Company Goes Bankrupt or Insolvent

 • Consistent coverage you can count on

-For homeowners in high-risk states like Florida, Texas, or California — where the insurance market is under severe stress — choosing a carrier with strong financials is especially critical.
-If your current carrier received a home insurance non-renewal notice from a major reinsurer, or you received one yourself, treat that as a wake-up call to research alternatives immediately.
+For homeowners in high-risk states like Florida, Texas, or California, where the insurance market is under severe stress, choosing a carrier with strong financials is especially critical.
+If you're facing the California home insurance crisis or already received a home insurance non-renewal notice, treat that as a wake-up call to research alternatives immediately.
+Homeowners in the highest-risk categories may also need to explore high-risk home insurance options while shopping.

 Smart Savings Made Simple!